fbpx

 Legislative barriers to accessing capital and business development are removed and replaced with appropriate legislative protocols in line with Indigenous terms.
 Indigenous Peoples are partners in all government approved projects.

-List of Calls to Economic Prosperity CCAB is engaging with:
+List of Calls to Economic Prosperity CCIB is engaging with:

 1. Indigenous Peoples participate in resource revenue sharing.